This article provides a full glossary of terms used in Voucherify in alphabetical order.

 - Redemption Rollback.

-Webhooks can be used for real-time data synchronisation and as a means of Distribution.
+Webhooks can be used for real-time data synchronization and as a means of Distribution.